 Communicating correctly means being able to connect and share ideas and feelings with others.
 This can be applied to either verbal or non-verbal communication.
 At an early age, children learn to interact with loved ones and how to communicate their wants and needs so they can be met by their caregivers.
 This then evolves into getting their ideas across.

-Your daughter’s communication skills develop exponentially during the first years of life, especially if she is getting help from caring adults around her.
-Here are five things you can do yourself to help her communicate better:
+Your child’s communication skills develop exponentially during the first years of life, especially if they are getting help from caring adults around them.
+Here are five things you can do yourself to help them communicate better:

-- Talk with your daughter and listen to her when you do.
-Make eye-contact and help build on her language skills by asking open-ended questions to encourage her to keep sharing her thoughts.
+- Talk with your child and listen to them when you do.
+Make eye-contact and help build on their language skills by asking open-ended questions, to encourage them to keep sharing their thoughts.

 - Respect and recognize your child’s feelings and ideas.
-She’ll be more open to share her thoughts if she feels safe and knows that she won’t be judged or criticized.
-Keep in mind that you can empathize with your child’s feelings, but disagree with her behavior.
+They’ll be more open to share their thoughts if they feel safe and know that they won’t be judged or criticized.
+Keep in mind that you can empathize with your child’s feelings, but disagree with their behavior.

-- Ask your little girl questions about her day.
-This will let her know that you genuinely care about her and want to hear her opinion.
-You can even get in the habit of doing this every night, recap the day’s events, and talk to your daughter about how she felt throughout the day.
+- Ask your little one questions about their day.
+This will let them know that you genuinely care about them and want to hear their opinion.
+You can even get in the habit of doing this every night, recap the day’s events, and talk to your child about how they felt throughout the day.

-- If you haven’t already, add a reading time to your daily routine.
+- If you haven’t already, add a momento for reading to your daily routine.
 When reading, encourage your little one to repeat a few words and phrases, and talk about the plot and pictures in the story.
-She might be curious and ask simple questions about the book, like “What’s that?”.
+They might be curious and ask simple questions about the book, like “What’s that?”.

-- Be a good role model for your daughter.
-She’s watching you closely and learning from you.
-Talk to others with respect and she will follow your lead.
-Model good communication skills like listening when someone else is talking and then commenting on what they said.
+- Be a good role model for your child.
+They are watching you closely and learning from you.
+Talk to others with respect and they will follow your lead.
+Model good communication skills, like listening when someone else is talking and then commenting on what they said.